Winning117/wr-checker/README.md

 # WR-Checker - Written by Winning117 (Josh)
-A world-record checker written in Python3 that uses the speedrun.com API
+A world-record checker written in Python3 that uses the speedrun.com API.
+The goal of this program is to neatly organize all of the speedruns you wish to follow in one place.
+Main features include following multiple (unlimited) games at once, showing how far behind the world record each run is, showing when a run was completed, as well as many other customizable options for the user.

 # Prerequisites:
 **Linux:** <br />